 Get a FREE copy of the ITALIAN

-DINNER PARTY MENU, complete with recipes!
+DINNER PARTY MENU- complete with recipes!

 2. Explore the Villages of Fira and Oio

-Both Fira and Oia are picturesque, Greek Villages on the rim of the caldera.Most people will stay in one of these two villages or the small satellite villages nearby.
+Both Fira and Oia are picturesque, Greek villages on the rim of the caldera.
+If you’re wondering where to stay in Santorini, most people will book accommodation in one of these two villages or the small satellite villages nearby.

 3. The Cliff Walk Between Oia and Fira

 Walk between two of Santorini famous points of interest along the cliff walk from Oia to Fira.
 Stroll through the villages, take in the fantastic views and enjoy some lovely scenery.
 You can take the bus one way and walk in the other direction.

 Depending on where you are staying and the time of day, pick which direction you would like to walk.
 Again, there is little shade so I would recommend morning, or late afternoon, for your walk.
 There are plenty of places to stop for a drink or a rest along the way.

 4. Lounge by your Hotel Pool and Relax